SAP/ui5-migration/README.md

 Next to the standalone CLI command an add'tl API is provided, which simplifies integration into other tools (e.g. into custom node.js scripts, grunt).

-**IMNPORTANT**: The modified source code needs to be manually reviewed and tested.
+**IMPORTANT**: The modified source code needs to be manually reviewed and tested.
 There is no 100% guarantee that the modified code works as expected.

 **If you want to migrate your codebase, please see the [migration guide](./docs/guide/migrationguide.md)**